harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/autism/aosi-vs-chat.md

 # AOSI vs CHAT: A Comparative Analysis

 The 'Autism Observation Scale for Infants' (AOSI) and the 'Checklist for Autism in Toddlers' (CHAT) are two crucial instruments used to detect early signs of Autism.
-However, difficulties could arise when researchers attempt to harmonize or compare the items in these questionnaires.
+However, difficulties could arise when researchers attempt to harmonise or compare the items in these questionnaires.
 This is where ‘Harmony’ comes in the picture.

 ## Compare the items in AOSI and CHAT